zac-k/phase-ret-dl/README.md

 ### 'Input Type'

-Set to `'images'` or `'phases'`.
-Determines whether the neural network is trained and tested on out-of-focus images directly, or on retrieved phases.
+Set to `'images'`, `'phases'`, or `'dual'`.
+Determines whether the neural network is trained and tested on out-of-focus images directly, or on retrieved phases. `'dual'` will do both using two separate networks, but is not fully implemented yet.

 ### 'Number of Images'